-Bethany conducted standard surveillance Covid-19 testing on Thursday (1/7/21), Friday (1/8) and Monday (1/11).
-During these testing events 935 swab tests were conducted for residents and staff at both Bethany on 42nd and Bethany on University.
+Bethany conducted standard surveillance Covid-19 testing on Thursday (12/17), Monday (12/21) and today, Wednesday (12/23).
+During these three testing events 2,456 swab tests were conducted for residents and staff at both Bethany on 42nd and Bethany on University.
 We had no new positive resident cases.
-We had 2 new staff positive cases, 1 at Bethany on University Skilled Care and 1 at Bethany on 42nd Skilled Care.
+We had 10 new staff positive cases broken down as follows: 3 at Bethany on 42nd Skilled Care, 1 at Bethany Towers and 7 at Bethany on University Skilled Care.
+There were no new positive staff cases at Bethany Gables.
+We are still waiting for a few staff results from the State lab for Monday (12/21) and I will reflect any new cases in my next update.
 Please review our FAQs below for answers to questions you may have.

 Bethany Towers I & II and Bethany Gables are allowing limited visitation.
 Bethany on 42nd Skilled Care and Bethany on University Skilled Care are allowing limited compassionate care visits.
 Please see visitation section on our website.

-To keep residents safe, please bring proof of current Covid-19 testing results with you.
-We prefer proof of a negative COVID-19 test that was taken within the past 7 days.
+To keep residents safe, you must have proof of current testing results with you.
+To visit you will need to provide proof of a negative COVID-19 test that was taken within the past 7 days.
 To get on a regular visitation pattern, we recommend that you get tested on the same day every week so you get an idea of when you will be receiving the test results from the Department of Health in either ND or MN.
 Free testing is available at the following locations:

 - Faith Journey Lutheran Church, 650 40th Avenue SE, West Fargo. (some map programs list it as East-not SE) The church is directly West of Sheyenne High School.

 This site is open from 8:00 am to 5:00 pm Monday through Friday, and no appointment is necessary.